-In the first of our Chef C'hat series, Chef Kanthi meets Indian food legend Alfred Prasad
+In the first of our Chef Chaat series, we meet Indian food legend Alfred Prasad

-Chef Kanthi Thamma: You seem to have a lot of projects and events lined up.
-Tell me about them…
+Curry Leaf Cafe: You seem to have a lot of projects and events lined up.
+Tell us about them…

 Alfred Prasad: I enjoyed my demonstrations and time at Taste of London, which I have been associated with from its inception.
 I’m doing a supper club at Kew Gardens as part of Kew’s ‘Spices Season’.
 Each course will highlight a spice hero; for example, the seafood course is ‘mustard’, the meat course is ‘pepper’ and so on.

 Earlier this year I was cooking in Sri Lanka in February and at the Sani gourmet festival in Greece in May; both were incredible experiences.
 I enjoy teaching and sharing.
 When I can, I run master classes at the Divertimenti Cooking School and School of Wok and for other groups.

 I'm also involved in the Cobra Training Initiative, where I go to curry houses all over the country that are struggling and advise their chefs on culinary basics, planning their menus, understanding customers, how to evolve in the current market space etc. It’s my way of saying thanks to the mostly Bangladeshi restaurateurs that built the platform for Indian sub-continental cuisine in this country, popularised our food and paved the way for chefs such as myself to take it to the next level.

 In addition to this I am also writing my first book which I’m hugely excited about and I’m also working towards launching my own restaurant, which will be pan-Indian.
 Think minimalist decor with lots of texture, just like my food.

 Tell me about your childhood, particularly in relation to food